ppreet/ChatBot/README.txt

 ---SAMPLE INTERACTIONS (ON 31, MARCH 2017)---
-(These may vary, since live data is involved)
+(These may vary, since live data is involved.
+These responses do not reflect what the submitted cache holds.)

 Query:    "What's the weather like in Paris?"
 Response: "In Paris, it is 46.29 and Windy and Partly Cloudy"